• αρχική

 Similar results for rest 2 patients.

-oral zinc acetate 50 mg twice daily may be an effective treatment modality in patients of oral lichen planus.
-Significant decrease in burning sensation, pain, and lesion size was observed.
+- Significant decrease in burning sensation, pain, and lesion size was observed.
 Also, there was no recurrence of lesion and no rebound effect was noticed.

 Chaitanya NC, Chintada S, Kandi P, Kanikella S, Kammari A, Waghamare RS.
 Zinc Therapy in Treatment of Symptomatic Oral Lichen Planus.
 Indian Dermatol Online J. 2019 Mar-Apr;10(2):174-177. doi: 10.4103/idoj.IDOJ_230_18.
 PMID: 30984596; PMCID: PMC6434769.